wpiyaphon/gm-poc-package/README.md

 ### Button Component

 The Button component is a customizable button that can be used in your React applications.
+It's implemented as a React functional component with JSX.

 ```jsx
 import { Button } from "@wpiyaphon/gm-poc-package";